dreamgrove/dreamgrove/content/guardian/azerite-analysis.md

 ## Inner Ring

+- {{< spell 280181 "Peronsal Absorb-o-Tron" >}} - If you have engineering, this is by far the strongest inner trait.
 - {{< spell 268437 "Impassive Visage" >}} - A healing trait that is almost guaranteed to not overheal.
 - {{< spell 268595 "Bulwark of the Masses" >}} - If you can proc the effect, a very powerful absorb.
 - {{< spell 268596 "Gemhide" >}} - A reliably high-uptime Armor and Avoidance buff.